OpenDirective/opendirective.github.io/_posts/2022-03-26-web-native-development-with-stackblitz.md

 <p>But the servers are still distinct entities and not part of the apps themselves.
 That all changed when <a href="https://stackblitz.com/">StackBlitz</a> recently introduced <strong>WebContainers</strong> to the developer community.The rules just changed.</p></div>

+[Updated 2022-03-27: added a note about secrets and expanded summary]
 ## The web as a platform

 The web has rapidly grown into a powerful device-independent platform for apps as well as content.
 New capabilities appear in browsers in a steady trickle but every now and then a significant jolt occurs.
 For example, standards like CSS Grid, WebAudio, WebAuthentication, Portable Web Apps (PWAs) and Web Assembly (WASM) have had a big impact on what developers can do with the web to provide rich functionality and excellent user experiences.